Dai-shen/LAiW/README.md

   </tr>
   <tr>
     <td>Criminal Judgment Prediction</td>
     <td>It involves predicting the guilt or innocence of the defendant, along with the potential sentencing, based on the results of basic legal NLP, including the facts of the case, the evidence presented, and the applicable law articles.
-Therefore, it is divided into two types of tasks: Charge Prediction and Prisom Term Prediction.</td>
+Therefore, it is divided into two types of tasks: Charge Prediction and prison Term Prediction.</td>
   </tr>
   <tr>
     <td>Civil Trial Prediction</td>